-Cell-permeable reactive oxygen species scavenger that activates p53 through a JNK-dependent signaling pathway.
+WR 1065 dihydrochloride is a cell-permeable reactive oxygen species scavenger that activates p53 through a JNK-dependent signaling pathway.
 Activates p21waf-1 and MDM2, represses transcription of Myc and thymidine kinase, and inhibits DNA topoisomerase IIα.
 Induces cell cycle arrest and exhibits cytoprotective activity towards normal cells but not cancer cells in vivo.
 Also exhibits broad spectrum antiviral activity in vitro.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-All Tocris products are intended for laboratory research use only.
+Tocris products are intended for laboratory research use only, unless stated otherwise.

-Preparing Stock Solutions
+Preparing Stock Solutions for WR 1065 dihydrochloride

 |Concentration / Solvent Volume / Mass

-References are publications that support the products' biological activity.
+References are publications that support the biological activity of the product.